 What is GHB?

-GHB is short for gamma-hydroxybutyrate and it is naturally produced in small amounts by the body.
-It is almost always sold as a clear or blue odourless liquid, usually in a little vial such as fish-shaped sushi soy sauce container and it is normally swallowed.
+GHB is short forgamma-hydroxybutyrate and it is naturally produced in small amounts by the body.
+It is almost always sold as a clear or blue liquid that doesn't have a smell.
+It comes in a little vial such as fish-shaped sushi soy sauce container and it is normally swallowed.
 Problems with safety, including concerns about its use as a date rape drug, have led to it being classified as an illegal drug.

-Sometimes other substances called GBL and 1,4B are sold as GHB because they have similar effects but may be stronger (increasing the risk of overdose) or more toxic.
+Sometimes other substances called GBL and 1,4B are sold as GHB because they have similar effects but may be stronger or more toxic.
+This increases the change of an overdose.

 There’s a very high risk of overdosing with GHB.
 There’s very little difference between the amount that causes the ‘high’ and the amount that causes an overdose.